-If a person has low testosterone, the symptom that is by and far the most common is a low sex drive.
+If a person has low testosterone, the symptom that is by and far the most common is a low libido.

 A lot of my patients want to know if they should be on testosterone because they suspect their testosterone levels are low.
 As physicians, we don’t treat the number; we treat the symptoms.
 So if someone has low T but no symptoms, we will often discourage treatments, but if these symptoms are also present, then we may treat with testosterone.

 As a beginner, building muscle is relatively quick and easy with or without steroids.
 Over time, progressing becomes slower and harder.
 Eventually, if training and diet are good enough, people reach their genetic ceiling.

 One of the ways that a body limits growth is by regulating how much testosterone it will release.
 By using testosterone, one can blow way past one’s genetic potential by increasing the rate at which muscle fibres can pull in new myonuclei from satellite cells (more on that here).
 Calories are then directed into the muscles to feed this growth.
 Taking testosterone also greatly diminishes the time needed for recovery, allowing people to work out far more frequently.
 All of this speeds up muscle growth while reducing fat accumulation.